-Papel Picado is a traditional Mexican craft that features colorful paper sheets with intricate cut-out details.
+Papel picado is a traditional Mexican craft that features colorful paper sheets with intricate cut-out details.
 It was made by stacking many sheets of paper and using chisels to cut the designs.
-You can easily make your own Papel Picado by layering sheets of tissue paper and using scissors.
+You can easily make your own papel picado by layering sheets of tissues paper and using scissors.

 EARLY FINISHER OR SUB PLAN PROJECT

 This is a great free choice activity or a lesson for a sub.
 Laminate the instructions and place on a table.
 Add a tray of pre-cut tissue papers, a bowl of scissors and allow the children to create a papel picado during free-choice time.

 – Colored tissue paper (12″ x 9″ approximately)

 – Yarn and tape to display papel picados

 Fold a piece of tissue paper (lengthwise) in half and then in half again.
 Make sure one side consists only of folds.

 Fold the long folded sheet in half.
 Mark a dot in the corner that is made up of folds.
 This helps the children recognize where not to cut.